 As discussed, fires need to be set so flames or embers cannot easily jump the area and set the campground ablaze.
 Most campgrounds will have designated fire pits pre-built to their specifications.
 Preserve our forests and use these pits, please.

-Frankly, there is no recommendation to build your own, but here’s what you should do if you find yourself in a rare, emergency type situation.
+Frankly, there is no recommendation to build your own, but here’s what you should do if you find yourself in a rare, emergency situation.

 It’s ideal to have a good hoe or manual tiller to break up the dirt and a good camp shovel to scoop it up once the dirt’s broken down.
 You should make a circular shape, no bigger than three feet across, and dig a disc shape (deeper in the middle).

-Make the pit deep enough that embers won’t be able to easily escape yet shallow enough you won’t end up with hot embers a foot deep that’ll be warm enough to launch a new fire for hours.
+Make the pit deep enough that embers won’t be able to easily escape yet shallow enough that you won’t end up with hot embers a foot deep that’ll be warm enough to launch a new fire for hours.
 Digging about six inches down is fine.
 If you dig deeper, there is still no reason you need to fill the hole with fire.

 If you have any questions or concerns, leave a comment below!